Behavior trees can help design robots that are highly adaptive and reactive to their environment.

 The same robot designed with behavior trees is highly modular and reactive.
 The actions of the robot are carried out or aborted according to ticks, which depend on the leaf node’s return statuses.
 In simpler words, if the robot faces an obstacle in its path, it stops with the assigned task and returns to a safe position.
 A safe position, in this case, can be waiting for the human to clear the path or returning back to the assembly line and alerting the employee about the incident.
 Thus, behavioral trees can be used to design a highly responsive robotics system.
 Therefore, robots programmed with behavior trees prove highly beneficial as cobots as they can react and respond effectively to their environment.

 Behavior trees have proven beneficial in training AI and robotics.
 Industry leaders attribute modularity as the main reason for the prominence of behavior trees in AI and robotics.
 Modularity is a key enabler for designing complex and reusable systems that are currently being used in AI and robots.
 Thus, behavior trees have gained the confidence of industry leaders in robotics and AI.
-Mike Weldon, a programmer at Disney, Pixar in his book, Behavior Trees in Robotics and AI: An Introduction wrote, “There are a lot of different ways to create AI’s, and I feel like I’ve tried pretty much all of them at one point or another, but ever since I started using behavior trees, I wouldn’t want to do it any other way.
+Michele Colledanchise and Petter Ogren in their book, Behavior Trees in Robotics and AI: An Introduction wrote, “There are a lot of different ways to create AI’s, and I feel like I’ve tried pretty much all of them at one point or another, but ever since I started using behavior trees, I wouldn’t want to do it any other way.
 I wish I could go back in time with this information and do some things differently.”